Brazil's Aliansce evaluates tie-up with BR Malls, Brazil Journal reports

 Aliansce closed on Tuesday with a market capitalization of 5.43 billion reais ($965 million), while BR Malls has a market capitalization of 6.84 billion reais.

-Aliansce, BR Malls and BTG did not immediately respond to comment requests sent by Reuters.
+Aliansce and BTG did not respond to comment requests sent by Reuters.

 ($1 = 5.63 reais)